techthumb1/Image-Based-Diagnostic-Assistant/README.md

 ## Contact

-For questions, feedback, or collaboration opportunities, please reach out to us at [your-email@example.com].
+For questions, feedback, or collaboration opportunities, please reach out to me at [robinsonjason761@gmail.com].

 ## Acknowledgements

-We would like to thank the following resources and communities for their support and contributions:
+I would like to thank the following resources and communities for their support and contributions:

 - [TensorFlow](https://www.tensorflow.org/)
 - [Keras](https://keras.io/)